sagiegurari/cargo-make/README.md

 <a name="usage-conditions-and-subtasks"></a>
 #### Combining Conditions and Sub Tasks
 Conditions and run_task combined can enable you to define a conditional sub flow.<br>
-For example, if you have a coverage flow that should only be invoked on linux in a travis build, and only if the CARGO_MAKE_RUN_CODECOV environment variable is defined as "true":
+For example, if you have a coverage flow that should only be invoked on linux in a CI build, and only if the CARGO_MAKE_RUN_CODECOV environment variable is defined as "true":

 ```toml
 [tasks.ci-coverage-flow]